-Directorate: Information Asset Owner: Department: Information Asset Administrator/IG Lead: Proposed by departmental SLT member: Approved by Executive Director: Responsible member of staff name and job title: Email: Tel: Date of request: Information types - please list all the types and categories of information to be handled, e.g. paper copy examination forms: • Description of information handling - please summarise the processes required that deviate from the cited policy, e.g. taking College information home or using personal webmail accounts: • Duration of information handling: START DATE: END or REVIEW DATE: Insert here the policy controls that you require exempting from: • What alternative measures have been considered?
+Directorate: Information Asset Owner: Department: Information Asset Administrator/IG Lead: Proposed by departmental SLT member: Approved by Executive Director: Responsible member of staff name and job title: Email: Tel: Date of request: Information types - please list all the types and categories of information to be handled, e.g. paper copy examination forms: ...
+Description of information handling - please summarise the processes required that deviate from the cited policy, e.g. taking College information home or using personal webmail accounts: Duration of information handling: START DATE: END or REVIEW DATE: Insert here the policy controls that you require exempting from: • What alternative measures have been considered?
 Please also explain why they have been rejected.
 Does the information contain personal data?
 Y/N - please delete as appropriate.
-If yes, what?
+If yes, what? ...
 Does the information contain any high risk, special category (aka sensitive) personal data or monitoring activities?
 Y/N - please delete as appropriate.
 If yes, what?

+Creating and managing records efficiently, making them accessible, protecting them and disposing of them safely at the right time

-List the information risks of the above handling - e.g. accidentation parties at home. dental loss of information, and unlawful access by 3
+List the information risks of the above handling - e.g. accidental loss of information, and unlawful access by 3 rd parties at home.

-•

 List your proposed mitigations of the above risks:

-•

-NTERNAL USE ONLY BY IG TEAM OR IM&T
+INTERNAL USE ONLY BY IG TEAM OR IM&T

 Severity: LOW/MEDIUM/HIGH

-Mitigations accepted by IG Team/IM&T: Y/N - please dele ete as appropriate.
+Mitigations accepted by IG Team/IM&T: Y/N - please delete as appropriate.

-urther measures recommended:
+Further measures recommended:

-1

-2

-3

 Authorisation

 SIRO:

 Waiver logged in Information Risk Register: Y/N - please delete as appropriate.

-Does the President / CEO need to be informed(Y/N): External/internal communication required:

-Y/N - please delete as appropriate.

-Details if applicable:

-Date waiver reviewed or closed :
+Does the President / CEO need to be informed(Y/N): External/internal communication required: Y/N - please delete as appropriate.
+Details if applicable: Date waiver reviewed or closed :